u-high/elevens-lab-act4-act5-BigChungus46920/README.md

 _*Buggy1:*_

-* Constructor or Method (write method name):
+* Constructor or Method (isEmpty):
-* Describe a Possible Code Error:
+* Describe a Possible Code Error: showing deck is not empty for an empty deck

 _*Buggy2:*_
-  * Constructor or Method (write method name):
+  * Constructor or Method (Size):
-  * Describe a Possible Code Error:
+  * Describe a Possible Code Error: Shoeing the size of deck is zero even though the deck has one card in the deck

 _*Buggy3:*_

-* Constructor or Method (write method name):
+* Constructor or Method (shuffler):
-* Describe a Possible Code Error:
+* Describe a Possible Code Error: The Shuffle method is either only shuffling the deck in the same order or the shuffle method is not shuffling at all.

 _*Buggy4:*_

-* Constructor or Method (write method name):
+* Constructor or Method (Deal):
-* Describe a Possible Code Error:
+* Describe a Possible Code Error: When dealing a deck with the size of one, their is no card dealt.